How To Use Condoms

 4. Roll it down gently

-how to use condoms roll down gently
+roll the condom down gently

 Then gently roll it down the penis with the other hand.
 There should be no air trapped at the top.
 Keep wearing it all the way through sex – or you’re not protected.